Mattyyzz/Healthcare-Clinic--Group-6/README.md

 <img width="767" alt="Screenshot 2024-04-04 at 8 45 18 PM" src="https://github.com/Mattyyzz/Healthcare-Clinic--Group-6/assets/150203797/9cbead31-c33f-4d78-a030-86007755c9bc">

-For the hospital, we made a few assumptions in the chain of operations.

-    > Every patient is assumed to have a unique healthcare with different individual plans for them

-        *IE Dentals, General Coverage, and Tertiary Care with unique coverages and different co-pay each

-    > We are focusing on the internal process of each department rather than a focus on the grand process contained within the hospital

-    > Shifts are always pre-determined 12 hour shifts with assignment done on a monthly basis

-    > Each medical record is always signed and traced from the department that preformed care on the patient
+For this data model we made a few assumption within the chain of command.
+Our primary assumption is a top down structure with the healthcare center technically connecting to everything and everything else branching off the main center and a seperate party representing the patients.
+As such, we attempted to break down the center into recognizable but distinct chunks.
+As we approach the smaller and more specific parts of the data model, we focused on the specific interactions between the employees and patients.
+We distinguished 4 specific tables to introduce : MedicalRecords, CommunicationLogs, Appointments, Prescriptions.
+We chose these four tables because these tables cover the general basis of service between actual practices, communication between parties, assigned post care treatment, and a log showing the details of the patient.

 ## Data Dictionary: